Email FacebookTwitterMenu burgerClose thin

 What to Consider If You’re Subject to the Rule of 85

-If your employer offers pension benefits based on the rule of 85, several factors can influence how and when you choose to retire.
-Understanding how the rule fits into your overall retirement plan can help you make more informed decisions about timing, income, and taxes.
+If your employer follows the rule of 85, several factors still influence how and when you choose to retire.
+Understanding how the rule applies to you can help you make more informed decisions about timing, income, and taxes.

 Confirm Whether the Rule Applies

 The easiest way to find out what requirements or restrictions your employer places on pension benefits is to ask.
-Your plan administrator should be able to tell you if the rule of 85 applies to your pension and if so, whether there are any additional requirements or guidelines you need to meet.
+Your plan administrator should be able to tell you if the rule of 85 applies to your pension.
+And, if so, they’ll know whether there are any additional requirements or guidelines you need to meet.

 Adjusting Your Retirement Timeline

-If your employer does follow this rule for pension benefits, it’s important to consider what that means for your retirement strategy.
-For instance, it’s possible that you may decide to retire a few years earlier if you know you can still collect a full benefit.
+If your employer does follow the rule of 85 then consider what that means for your retirement strategy.
+For instance, it’s possible that you may decide to retire a few years earlier and still collect a full benefit.
 But it’s also possible that working until full retirement age could result in a larger pension benefit amount overall.

 Estimating Pension Payouts